 Samson trained by watching Road Runner cartoons.

-The Road Runner was a character created by animator Chuck Jones (1912-2002) for Warner Brothers animated shorts.
-In the cartoons, the hapless Wile E. Coyote tries various elaborate schemes to catch and eat the speedy Road Runner, all of which failed (painfully).
+The Road Runner was a character created by animator Chuck Jones for Warner Brothers animated shorts.
+In the cartoons, the hapless Wile E. Coyote tries various elaborate schemes to catch and eat the speedy Road Runner, all of which fail (painfully).

 The facial peel is ready to come off now.

 A facial peel can involve any number of skin treatments.
 Generally performed in beauty parlors or spas, the basic idea is to apply some sort of plaster-like mask to the face and then either peel or wash it off, thereby cleansing and exfoliating the skin.

 Chicken wings, also called Buffalo wings, are a ubiquitous bar and tavern snack: unbreaded, fried chicken wings coated with an often-spicy sauce and traditionally served with celery and/or carrot sticks and blue cheese or ranch dressing.
 Origin stories vary, but the best known claims they were created at the Anchor Bar in Buffalo, New York, in 1964.